top of page

 You Don't Have to Explain It Anymore

 It is time to put the whiteboard down.
-It is time to stop explaining, and start healing.
+It is time to stop explaining and start healing.

 If you are a high-achieving professional in Westchester County, Manhattan, or anywhere across New York State, and you are ready to reclaim your mind, your nervous system, and your reality, I am here to hold the space for you.

-EMDRIA-Trained Trauma & Somatic Therapist specializing in Narcissistic Abuse Serving New York State & Florida
+Dr. Maria Niitepold, PsyD EMDRIA-Trained Trauma & Somatic Therapist Serving High-Achievers Across New York State (850) 696-7218.
+Call or text anytime.

 Healing doesn't have to be hard.
 It just has to start.